trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 In the last few days I haven't been writing much, but I have been spending a lot of time working on CodeCalendar.
 Today I'm going to show you how to implement a shake animation to demonstrate a negative response to user input.

-I'm going to assume you know about UIViews, their frames and adding subViews.
+I'm going to assume you know about UIViews, their frames and have heard of blocks.

 Also, bear with me if anything isn't clear, it's my first time teaching something like this.